Bylines in: The New York Times, Washington Post, National Geographic, WBUR, WGBH, BBC, PRX Snap Judgment, Atlas Obscura, PRI's The World, and more

 Live storytelling experience includes The Moth, PRX LA Live, and Club Passim.

-Heidi also teaches at the PRX Podcast Garage and Harvard University’s Sound Lab and she organizes Boston’s Sonic Soiree.
+Heidi also teaches at the PRX Podcast Garage and Harvard University’s Sound Lab and organizes the Sonic Soiree.
 She is often invited to speak about reporting in immigrant communities, reporting about mental health, women’s issues, and bringing new voices to podcasting.